Operation Daybreak: Plot

-They continue to Prague, where they are offered a hiding place by the Moravec family.
-The first attempt to assassinate Heydrich on his departing train fails, being blocked by another passing train.
-A new plan is formulated, which involves shooting Heydrich as his car slows down at a bend in the road on his regular morning drive into the city from his residence in the country.
-As Heydrich approaches, Gabčík runs in front of his car to shoot, but the gun jams and he runs from the scene, chased by Heydrich's driver.
-Kubiš throws a grenade at the car, which explodes nearby and injures Heydrich, who is taken to hospital and dies shortly after.
+The first attempt to assassinate Heydrich on his departing train is thwarted.
+Under vigilance from Gabčík, Kubiš hides in a control room and aims his rifle at Heydrich, but another train abruptly passes to the opposite direction, obstructing the trajectory.
+They devise a new plan to shoot Heydrich as his car slows down at a bend in the road during his regular morning drive into the city from his country residence.
+When Heydrich approaches, Gabčík's gun jams, and he runs away, pursued by Heydrich's driver.
+Kubiš, who is sitting nearby, then throws a grenade at the car, causing it to explode nearby and injuring Heydrich, who later dies at hospital due to mortal wounds caused by the shrapnel.